wink-travel/docs/src/content/docs/getting-started/pricing.md

   order: 4
 ---

 All of Wink's services are free for everyone to use.
+When there is a booking, Wink charges a small fee to maintain the platform.

+Wink supports both the merchant and agent models.

+## Model 1

+Wink is the merchant of record at the time the booking occurs.
+Wink is responsible for the funds and carries, any and all, licenses to operate a travel agency.
+This model applies to 95% of all bookings

 Wink charges `5.5% per booking` to maintain the platform.
 Most of that goes to the payment gateway (Visa, MasterCard etc).
 An average booking costs us `2.95%` to acquire; sometimes as high as `3.6%`.
 Partial refunds set us back further as the payment gateway sees this as new charge.
 We want to be completely transparent about pricing now to save everyone some time before trying to negotiate further discounts before having used Wink.
 Our pricing model is more than fair and we need to make a living too.

-## Breakdown
+### Breakdown

 :::note[Processing fee]
 Wink charges a 1.5% processing fee / booking.
 This enables us to offer all our services for free and covers platform maintainance.